DSCKabarak/Github-Training/README.md

 <hr>

 ## To begin
 Fork this repository into your personal Github Account.
 The fork button is at the Top Right of this Repository.
 (A fork is a copy of a repository.
 Forking allows you to freely experiment with the changes without affecting the original project.
-You can read more about forking here [Fork A repo](https://docs.github.com/en/free-pro-team@latest/github/getting-started-with-github/fork-a-repo#:~:text=A%20fork%20is%20a%20copy,without%20affecting%20the%20original%20project.))
+You can read more about forking here ([Fork A repo](https://docs.github.com/en/free-pro-team@latest/github/getting-started-with-github/fork-a-repo#:~:text=A%20fork%20is%20a%20copy,without%20affecting%20the%20original%20project.))

 You will notice at the top of the page there are directories for each learning module.
 To begin, please click on Module 1 to start.

 ## When you are finished

-Educators who have been approved for GitHub Education benefits for faculty are welcome to take the next step of applying to become a Certified Campus Advisor.

-Certified Campus Advisors join a community of educator leaders who champion industry tools in their classroom.
-Campus Advisors join a collaborative network that allows them to learn from their peers, but also share what they are doing in their classrooms.
-Campus Advisors also receive professional development support from GitHub.

-Once you have completed the mandatory Modules 1-4, you can find a link to the Campus Advisor application in the [GitHub Teacher Toolbox](https://education.github.com/toolbox/offers).
-We will review your training materials and follow up with you to schedule an interview.
+All asignments will be submitted as issues which will then be reviewed by one of the Trainers.